ani-6/django_login_and_registration/readme.md

 docker compose up -d
 ```

 This will start the application with HTTPS on your local environment.
+Docker comes with self-signed certificate consider changing it according to your need.

 ## Screenshots